-5. General Course Information.
+5. General Course Information and Requirements.

-All students must take the mandatory theory and professional courses, Pro-Seminar in Cultural and Linguistic Anthropology and Pro-Seminar in Biological and Archaeological Anthropology, during the first two semesters on campus.
-This course sequence does not fulfill any distribution requirements for the general anthropology or interdisciplinary tracks.
-All archaeology students must also take the graduate level Archaeological Theory course.
+All students must take the mandatory theory and professional courses, Pro-Seminar inCultural and Linguistic Anthropology and Pro-Seminar in Biological and Archaeological

+Anthropology, during the first two semesters on campus.
+All archaeology students in the doctoral program must also take the graduate level Archaeological Theory course.